thmp/pswitch/README.md

 ## Getting started

+*AngularJS*: There is also an angularjs directive of the switch created by Pedro Catré at https://github.com/pedrocatre/pwSwitch

 pswitch is easy to integrate.
 It relies on jQuery, which you probably already have included in your project.
 Include the stylesheet and javascript from the dist folder into your project.

 ```html